-An endodontist is a specialist who performs root canal procedures while a general dentist does multiple procedures such as cleaning teeth, routine examinations, fillings, crowns, bridges, dentures, and applying sealants.
+An endodontist is a specialist who performs root canal procedures, while a general dentist performs multiple procedures, such as cleaning teeth, routine examinations, fillings, crowns, bridges, dentures, and applying sealants.

 Requirements to become a dentist

-Completing a four-year bachelor’s degree, typically in a science subject like biology or chemistry, followed by a four-year degree in dentistry, known as a Doctor of Dental Surgery (DDS) or Doctor of Medicine in Dentistry (DMD), which incorporates laboratory work, classroom instruction, and clinical practice.
+To become a dentist, you must complete a bachelor’s degree (typically in science) followed by four years of dental school.
+Dental school leads to a Doctor of Dental Surgery (DDS) or Doctor of Medicine in Dentistry (DMD) degree.
+Both programs include laboratory work, classroom instruction, and hands-on clinical practice.

-Dentists need to pass a national written and practical exam to be able to practice in their state and complete continuing education courses throughout their careers to stay up-to-date with the latest developments in dental technology and treatments.
+Dentists must also pass a national written and practical exam to be able to practice in their state and complete continuing education courses throughout their careers to stay current with the latest developments in dental technology and treatments.

 General services provided by dentists

 They provide routine dental treatments that address all of your oral healthcare needs.
-This includes preventive care, diagnosis, treatment planning, and common dental procedures.
+This includes preventive care, diagnosis, treatment planning, and standard dental procedures.

-Some of the most common dental procedures that dentists perform are fillings, crowns, bridges, dentures, extractions, dental implants and root canal treatment.
+Dentists perform the most common dental procedures: fillings, crowns, bridges, dentures, extractions, dental implants, and root canal treatment.

 - Fillings are used to repair or restore cavities or damaged teeth

-- Crowns are caps placed over a broken or weak tooth to improve its strength, function, and look
+- Crowns are caps placed over a broken or weak tooth to improve its strength, function, and appearance

 - Root canals remove damaged tooth pulp and save the tooth